-Heavyweight building materials will primarily consist of selected clay face brickwork, concrete blockwork (smooth, honed or split-face finish), rendered
+Heavyweight building materials will primarily consist of selected clay face brickwork, concrete blockwork (smooth, honed or split-face finish), rendered masonry or concrete.

 - To provide variety and interest to the appearance of the dwelling. - To reduce the visual bulk of the dwelling.